KingdomStudiosIO/docs/learn/lore.md

 ![](https://dfk-hv.b-cdn.net/website-media/images/lore/crystal-egg.gif)

 Gaia has begun to allow those loyal followers within the Inner Grove to come forth back into this world once again.
-The energies have been accumulating, and essence infused crystal eggs are being gathered to act as a catalyst to help summon forth those heroes from a distant time and land.
+The energies have been accumulating, and essence infused crystal eggs are being gathered to act as a catalyst to help summon forth those heroes into the realm.

 Once here, heroes can focus their essence together and renew these crystal eggs, and once brought to Gaia’s Portal, a new hero can be admitted into this world.